 A therapist, social worker, spark-finder and change-maker, I am a lifetime student and practitioner of transformative wellness, deeply committed to supporting myself and others on the many winding paths of personal, community and environmental healing.

-My practice offerings include <3 wellness-centered therapy, <3 yoga and movement-infused therapy and <3 justice-centered clinical supervision.
+My practice offerings include <3 wellness-centered therapy, <3 movement-infused therapy and <3 justice-centered clinical supervision.
 I strive to bring liberatory healing more fully into the world through my healing practice.

 I draw from holistic wellness modalities including presence-based conversation, meditation, mindfulness, body-positive movement and wholehearted living and being.